avuong/rl-testing/README.md

 #### Graphs <a name="graphs"></a>

 Training graphs are automatically created and saved after the training process.
-The
+After each epoch (batch of episodes) of training, the specified agent deterministically generates a number of rollouts.
+The resulting smoothed median rewards are plotted, with the interquartile range (25th to 75th percentile) filled in.

 ![alt text](https://github.com/kphng/rl-testing/blob/master/assets/dqn_ddqn_classic_control.png)